a94marbo/eu-roaming-guard/README.md

 # eu-roaming-guard
-Guards your phone from rouming with non EU MNOs.
+Guards your phone from roaming with non EU MNOs.